Learnware-LAMDA/Learnware/docs/components/market.rst

 - **EasyStatSearcher.__call__(self, learnware_list: List[Learnware], user_info: BaseUserInfo, max_search_num: int = 5, search_method: str = "greedy",) -> SearchResults**

   - It searches for helpful learnwares from ``learnware_list`` based on the ``stat_info`` in ``user_info``.
   - The result ``SingleSearchItem`` and ``MultipleSearchItem`` are both stored in ``SearchResults``.
-In ``SingleSearchItem``, it searches for single learnwares that could solve the user task; scores are also provided to represent the fitness of each single learnware and user task.
+In ``SingleSearchItem``, it searches for individual learnware solutions for the user's task, and it also assigns scores to indicate the compatibility of each learnware with the user's task.
 In ``MultipleSearchItem``, it searches for a mixture of learnwares that could solve the user task better; the mixture learnware list and a score for the mixture are returned.
   - The parameter ``search_method`` provides two choice of search strategies for mixture learnwares: ``greedy`` and ``auto``.
 For the search method ``greedy``, each time it chooses a learnware to make their mixture closer to the user's ``stat_info``; for the search method ``auto``, it directly calculates the best mixture weight for the ``learnware_list``.
-  - For single learnware search, we only return the learnwares with a score larger than 0.6; For multiple learnware search, the parameter ``max_search_num`` specifies the maximum length of the returned mixture learnware list.
+  - For single learnware search, we only return the learnwares with a score larger than 0.6.
+For multiple learnware search, the parameter ``max_search_num`` specifies the maximum length of the returned mixture learnware list.

 ``Easy Checker``